-- If Improved New Device Behavior Detection is enabled for your org, sign-in activity from a device using a browser without an HTTP cookie is treated as a new device.
+- If Improved New Device Behavior Detection is enabled for your org, sign-in activity from a device using a browser without an HTTP cookie is treated as a new device with limited accuracy.

 Trusted applications are responsible for identifying devices as part of new device detection.